Pragmateam/coding-dojo/README.md

 The premise of a Coding Dojo is to promote continuous learning in a safe enfironment.
 It is both non-competitive and inclusive.
-People of different skill levels collaborate together, encouraging each other to talk onpenly about design and techniques.
+People of different skill levels collaborate together, encouraging each other to talk openly about design and techniques.

 We believe that Coding Dojo represents a different challenge to developers.
 It